PartnerRobotChallengeVirtual/human-navigation-unity/README.md

+### This branch has resources of an event held in May 2018 to verify the contents of WRS2018.
+(In this branch, a simple IK function is used instead of a non-free asset used in the event)

+- Unity scene used in the event
+Assets/Competition/HumanNaviPreEvent2018/HumanNavi201805WithoutFinalIK.unity
+- Unity scene for confirming layouts in advance
+Assets/Competition/HumanNaviPreEvent2018/HumanNavi201805LayoutWithoutFinalIK.unity
+(There are config files at SIGVerseConfig/HumanNavi/sample/forLayout)

+---

 # Human Navigation Project

 This is a Unity project for the competition of Human Navigation task of the Partner Robot Challenge (Virtual Space) in the World Robot Competition.